 Each agency program that allows for loans to be made to finance housing for owner occupancy that benefits other than low- and moderate-income households, or for loans to be made to individuals under bonds issued pursuant to division (B) of section 175.08 of the Revised Code, shall be presented to the advisory board and included in the annual plan as approved by the agency before the program's implementation.

-(F) The agency shall prepare an annual financial report describing its activities during the reporting year and submit that report to the governor, the speaker of the house of representatives, and the president of the senate within three months after the end of the reporting year.
+(F) The agency shall prepare an annual financial report describing its activities during the reporting year and submit that report in accordance with division (H) of this section and to the governor, the speaker of the house of representatives, and the president of the senate within three months after the end of the reporting year.
 The report shall include the agency's audited financial statements, prepared in accordance with generally accepted accounting principles and appropriate accounting standards.

 (G) The agency shall prepare an annual report of its programs describing how the programs have met this state's housing needs.
-The agency shall submit the report to the governor, the speaker of the house of representatives, and the president of the senate within three months after the end of the reporting year.
+The agency shall submit the report in accordance with division (H) of this section and to the governor, the speaker of the house of representatives, and the president of the senate within three months after the end of the reporting year.

 Effective Date: 07-01-2005